Illume (9–11): Original poem

 When Nicks returned back to her home in Los Angeles, she wrote the lyrics to "Illume (9–11)", starting with the opening stanza "Illume/says the candle that I burn/a reflection in the window".
 She said that the word "Illume" referred to a type of candle.
 These lyrics began as prose in her journal and were transformed into a poem.
 She said that the lyrics to "Illume" were about her observations of the September 11 attacks, where she recalled placing wet towels on her windows to block out the smell of burning iron from the twin towers and watching people jump from those buildings on her television.

 Nicks told USA Today that "all my songs suddenly seemed to be about 9/11" around this time.
 According to Nicks, she had "never been a political person" and said that she "didn't set out to write a September 11 song.
 It just happened."
 Nicks had written at least two different songs about 9/11, including "Get Back on the Plane" and "The Towers Touched the Sky", which she deemed "depressing".

 The line "I'm alone now/with my thoughts/how we couldn't make it/how we couldn't get out" originated from Nicks' journal entry documenting her thoughts of the 9/11 attacks.
 When she was writing the lyrics for "Illume (9–11)", Nicks was situated at a desk in her Phoenix home which had a view of Point Dume from her window, which she referenced in the song.
 "The smell of Nag Champa" lyric related to the incense candle that Nicks lit in her hotel room during 9/11.
-Nicks decided on the title of "Illume" based on the candle brand that Nicks had in the room.
+Nicks decided on the title of "Illume" based on the candle brand that Nicks had in her room.